 As Associate Director she worked with directors Philip Howard on Sunday in the Park with George (CVenues Edinburgh) and Ken Alexander on Dougal Irvine’s musical In Touch (Pleasance, Edinburgh).

 Susie’s association with the City of London Festival began in 2014 when she co-produced the West End in Wartime concert at Canary Wharf with the fantastic Central Band of the British Royal Legion.
 She was honoured to then sing with the band herself at Southwalk Cathedral in October 2014.
 She was delighted to be back working with COLF in 2015 on the concert version of How to Succeed in Business Without Really Trying, working with West End favourites and graduates of her alma mater Royal Academy of Music.

-Session: Acting for Musical Theatre
+Session: Directing Musical Theatre (Musical Theatre)

-During the week you will:
+Throughout the week you will:

 - explore the process of visualising your production through research of style and period, and developing creative thinking

 - enjoy working with your fellow students as both actor and director, to learn new techniques to get the best out of your company and help them to find the characterisation, staging, voice and physicality you want to see in performance

 - work on a set texts and discover the skills to confidently plan, execute and communicate your vision to production team and cast and explore the collaborative partnerships which help to bring your vision from page to stage